hulloitskai/stickers/README.md

     The resulting image will be your "sticker image".

+    **Please place it in the
+    repository folder (i.e. `stickers/my-project/<file>.png`)**.

-3. Convert the image to a black silhouette:
+4. Convert the image to a black silhouette:

     ```bash
     mise silhouettify ./<file>.png  # creates ./<file>-silhouette.png
     ```

+    > [!TIP] `mise silhouettify` and other tools will also work in
+    > subdirectories within the the repo root.

-4. Use Inkscape to add a sticker border around your sticker image:
+5. Use Inkscape to add a sticker border around your sticker image:
     1. Open the silhouette image in Inkscape.
 Then, select the image in "Layers and Objects".